Tablet (magazine)

-Tablet is an American conservative magazine focused on Jewish news and culture, featuring journalism, commentary, criticism, fiction, and essays.
+Tablet is an American magazine focused on Jewish news and culture, featuring journalism, commentary, criticism, fiction, and essays.
 It was founded in 2009 by editor-in-chief Alana Newhouse and is supported by the Nextbook foundation.
 Tablet has won National Magazine Awards, including one for General Excellence.
 The magazine has been described as conservative or center-right by Jewish organizations.

 History

+Founding

-Tablet was founded as a web magazine in June 2009 by Alana Newhouse in New York, former culture editor at The Forward, with the support of the Nextbook foundation as a rebranded and news-focused version of the Jewish literary journal Nextbook.
+The inspiration for Tablet came as writer Alana Newhouse researched the work of Roman Vishniac and his historic photos of the Jewish community.
+After being inspired by the diverse community represented in the photos, Newhouse decided to found a magazine for the contemporary Jewish community, which would be diverse in thought.
+According to Newhouse, the magazine would be for "Jews who are different—definitively, impolitely, even offensively different—to share a space with one another".
+Tablet was founded as a web magazine in June 2009, in New York, with the support of the Nextbook foundation as a rebranded and news-focused version of the Jewish literary journal Nextbook.
 In the three years after its founding, New York Magazine described Tablet as a "must-read for young politically and culturally engaged Jews".
 Its reporting has largely focused on Jewish news and culture.

-Tablet styled itself as the first "multimedia Jewish journalistic enterprise" and said it also reports on politics and religion and hosts podcasts.
-Tablet has received two National Magazine Awards in 2010 and 2011, one for Vox Tablet and one for its blog.
+Tablet styled itself as the first "multimedia Jewish journalistic enterprise" and said it reports on politics and religion and hosts podcasts.
+Tablet received National Magazine Awards in 2010 and 2011, one for Vox Tablet and one for its blog.
 The magazine won a Rockower Award in 2013 and another in 2022.

-It was noted by the The New York Observer in September 2014 that the magazine had become more right-wing and supportive of the Israeli government after 2014 Gaza war.
-Critics of the magazine criticized it in 2022, saying it published content critical of transgender health care, COVID-19 vaccines, and hired several editors who supported policies of president Donald Trump.
-Scholar Steven Windmueller said Tablet is one of the publications that adheres to "conservative Jewish political thought".